carekit-apple/CareKit/README.md

 ![Schema](https://user-images.githubusercontent.com/51756298/69107431-32784800-0a26-11ea-83fc-8987d7ef2e15.png)

-* **Patient:** A patient represents the user of the app.
+* **Patient:** A patient represents the user of the app

 * **Care Plan**: A patient may have zero or more care plans.
 A care plan organizes the contacts and tasks associated with a specific treatment.
-For example, a patient may have one care plan for heart disease and a second for obesity.
+For example, a patient may have one care plan for heart disease and a second for obesity

 * **Contact:** A care plan may have zero or more associated contacts.
-Contacts might include doctors, nurses, insurance providers, or family.
+Contacts might include doctors, nurses, insurance providers, or family

 * **Task:** A care plan may have zero or more tasks.
 A task represents some activity that the patient is supposed to perform.
-Examples may include taking a medication, exercising, journaling, or checking in with their doctor.
+Examples may include taking a medication, exercising, journaling, or checking in with their doctor

 * **Schedule:** Each task must have a schedule.
-The schedule defines occurrences of a task, and may optionally specify target or goal values, such as how much of a medication to take.
+The schedule defines occurrences of a task, and may optionally specify target or goal values, such as how much of a medication to take

 * **Outcome:** Each occurrence of a task may or may not have an associated outcome.
-The absence of an outcome indicates no progress was made on that occurrence of the task.
+The absence of an outcome indicates no progress was made on that occurrence of the task

 * **Outcome Value:** Each outcome may have zero or more values associated with it.
-A value might represent how much medication was taken, or a plurality of outcome values could represent the answers to a survey.
+A value might represent how much medication was taken, or a plurality of outcome values could represent the answers to a survey

 It is important to note that tasks, contacts, and care plans can exist *without* a parent entity.
-Many CareKit apps are targeted to well defined use cases, and it can often be expedient to simply create tasks and contacts without defining a patient or care plan.
+Many CareKit apps are targeted to well defined use cases, and it can often be expedient to simply create tasks and contacts without defining a patient or care plan

 ### Scheduling <a name="scheduling"></a>